adaltas/node-nikita/docs/content/action/handler.md

 ## Returned output

-The value returned by the handler is a value sent to the [action output](/current/action/output).
+The value returned by the handler is a value set to the [action output](/current/action/output).
 It can be of any type.

 Some plugins may alter its content: